Intake, Assessment, & Determination Summary

 Note 2: During this process, the individual may be found to be Medicaid ineligible or may have died.
 If either circumstance occurs, mark the form accordingly.

 Note 3: If the individual is found not to need a change in level of care, mark the form accordingly.

-The signature represents that the PAS agency has personally reviewed the information and data sources referenced in this document and certifies that they are accurately described on this summary and that they are currently available in the individual's record.
+The signature represents that the ISC agency has personally reviewed the information and data sources referenced in this document and certifies that they are accurately described on this summary and that they are currently available in the individual's record.